 When it comes to naming your business, short isn't always sweet.
 In this post we'll explore the perils and pitfalls of initialism, acronyms and three letter business names.Read the post >

-If you’ve stumbled across the theory of nominative determinism, you may have already wondered if and how your own name has influenced your line of work.
-So what about your business name?
-In this article, we’re going to look at how business names can spark subliminal emotional triggers, affecting the success and of your venture.
+Has your own name has influenced your line of work?
+What about your business name?
+In this article, we look at how business names can spark subliminal emotional triggers, affecting the success and of your venture.

 Powerful brands rely on two things: Engagement and Differentiation.
 So creating engagement and differentiation is crucial to effective branding ...and branding starts with your business name.